SpenceKonde/LEDCTRLA/HardwareRevD+/HWSpecs.md

 # Hardware Revision D
-Rev. D is a MAJOR revision.
-It is expected to be incompatible with software for Rev. C hardware and earlier
+~Rev. D is a MAJOR revision.
+It is expected to be incompatible with software for Rev. C hardware and earlier~ Rev. D suffered from a fatal design defect.
+Rev. E is the next generation, and have major improvements over the D as well.

 ## Basic Specs
-* AVR128DA32
+* ~AVR128DA32~ AVR128DB48 E/PT
-* Internal Oscillator
+* ~Internal Oscillator~ External crystal oscillator
+* will be installed., tentatively planned for 40 MHz, unless 48 is found to be reliable on the E-spec parts under typical codnitions; the more processing power we nave, the bettter eqiopped we will be to meet peak perfor,ance requiirements.
+When performance is less critical, or on chip temperature sensor reaches exceeds thresholds, speed could be backed off to 32 MHz internal or evem 24.
-* 1602 LCD controlled in 4-bit mode
+* 1602 LCD controlled in 4-bit mode with RGB backlight
+ * requiring all of port for the non-backlight functionality
+* RF remote control using either RXB12 or RXB14 with loosly coiled wire wnip (low cost solution) or a STXii7 with SMT ceramic antenna for more robust reception requirements.
+ * All devices will have a unique ID stored in USERROW that allows it to reocognize RF packets forit.
+No mechanism of response is currentlty expected or felt to be needed.
+* Contrast voltage will be controlled using the DAC, replacing phtysical pot
-* LCD/XOSC32K
+*
-  * Option 1: 32K xtal for autotune, single-color LCD backlight
-  * (selected) Option 2: no autotune, RGB LCD backlight.

 * Single Channel Output
 * DAC used for contrast control

 ## Pin connections:

 ### PORTA
-* PA0 - ???
-* PA1 - ???
+* PA0, PA1 - Crystal or osc.
-* PA2 - Button1
+* PA2 - Unused.
+SDA
-* PA3 - ModeButton
+* PA3 - Unused, SCL
 * PA4 - TX
 * PA5 - RX
-* PA6 - Button2
+* PA6 - Unused (PWM)
-* PA7 - LED
+* PA7 - LED (PWM)

+### PORTB
+* PB0, PB1, PB2 = PWM control for red, greemn and blue backlight leds.
+TCA1 will be used to provide 16-bit buffered PW<, as only three channels are needed.
+* PB3, PB4, PB5 - sense for the three standard buttomns, Color, Parameter, and Mode.

 ### PORTC
-* PA0 - RotaryEnc1A
+* PA0 - Color Emcoder A
-* PA1 - RotaryEnc1A
+* PA1 - Color Emcoder B
-* PA2 - RotaryEnc2B
+* PA2 - Param Emcoder A
-* PA3 - RotaryEnc2B
+* PA3 - Param Emcoder B
+ * Placed in one group like this to make the encoder reading trick maximally efficient.
+* PA4-7 - to Extend header.
+Recall that this is a DB, so MVIO could be used here...

 ### PORTD
-* PD0 - RS
+* PD0 - Data4
-* PD1 - RW
+* PD1 - Data5
-* PD2 - Data4
+* PD2 - Data6
-* PD3 - Data5
+* PD3 - Data7
-* PD4 - Data6
+* PD4 - RS
-* PD5 - Data7
+* PD5 - RW
 * PD6 - VEE/Contrast (DAC)
 * PD7 - Enable

+### PORTE
+PE0 - PR3 Extend header

 ### PORTF
-* PF0 - Backlight Blue FET
+* PF0 - optionally xtal or unused
-* PF1 - Backlight Green FET
+* PF1 - optionally xtal or unused
-* PF2 - Backlight Red FET
+* PF2 - LEDs
 * PF3 - RF Data
-* PF4 - LEDs
+* PF4 - unused, has analog - TX2
-* PF5 - Analog Input
+* PF5 - unused, has analog - RX2

-# Rev. E plans
-* Switch to AVR128DB48 - this will give us an ample sufficiency pf pins and peripherals to use for even advanced techniques which are currently only theoretical, like the SPI + CCL concept to capture, play back and more, HF crystal, etc
-* multiple bits of digital sense input.
-* Multiple analog in channels, on potential opmp input pins. which could be used to for amplification or other tasks.
-Worth considering at least...

-DA32 has 26 pins that we can use.
-48 addds 16 raw pins, 2 of which are not I/O - while 64 does the same.
-Added pins in these cases are:

-32 adds: PF2-5

-48 adds: PB 0 - 5.
-PC 4,5,6,7, PE 0-3

-64 adds: PB 6, 7.
-PE 4,5,6,7, PG0-7 (all of them)
+* PF6 - Reset

+Serial2 used to communicate with head end adapter, potentially.